 A once hope of my people, now realized.
 AND SO ARE YOU!

 Our "different" is our power!
 Use your different to make a difference in the world!
 You don't have to any longer wait to share your story, lift your voice and leave a legacy.

-If I could go back to that room, I would stand beside that little girl.
-I would warmly embrace her, then look her in the eyes and say:
+If I could go back to that bedroom, I would stand beside that little girl.
+I would warmly embrace her, look her in the eyes and say: